endgameviable/endgameviable-nextjs/README.md

 Names of resources managed by Amplify and CloudFormation so they have long, weird names.
 Find them in the AWS Console and paste them in.
 Wish I didn't have to do this.

+### Pushing Changes

+After making a change to the custom CloudFormation template, run `amplify push` to reprovision aws resources.